 Sherry Lansing is a philanthropist, former Chair and CEO of Paramount Pictures and former President of 20th Century Fox, where she was the first woman to head a major film studio.
 During almost 30 years in the motion picture business, Lansing was involved in the production, marketing, and distribution of more than 200 films, including Academy Award winners Forrest Gump, Braveheart, and Titanic.

-Sheila Nevins is president, HBO Documentary Films, responsible for overseeing the development and production of all documentaries for HBO, HBO2, and Cinemax.
+Sheila Nevins is the president of HBO Documentary Films, responsible for overseeing the development and production of all documentaries for HBO, HBO2, and Cinemax.
 As an executive producer or producer, she has received 32 Primetime Emmy Awards, 34 News and Documentary Emmys, and 42 George Foster Peabody Awards.
 During her tenure, HBO’s critically acclaimed documentaries have gone on to win 26 Academy Awards, the most recent of which was A Girl in the River: The Price of Forgiveness in 2016.
 Nevins has been honored with several prestigious career achievement awards including, most recently, the 2009 Governors Award from the Academy of Television Arts & Sciences.
 She has supervised the production of more than 1,000 documentary programs for HBO.
 Nevins is the bestselling author of You Don’t Look Your Age… and Other Fairy Tales, published by Flatiron Books.

 David Oyelowo has consistently worked with and championed female directors throughout his career.
 His work with Ava DuVernay in Selma earned him Golden Globe and Critics’ Choice Award® nominations and the NAACP Image Award for Outstanding Actor in a Motion Picture.
 In 2016 he starred in Mira Nair’s Queen of Katwe and in 2017 he starred opposite Rosamund Pike in A United Kingdom for director Amma Assante.
-Additional credits include Nightingale (for which he won the Critics’ Choice Award for Best Actor), A Most Violent Year, Lee Daniels’ The Butler and Middle of Nowhere, among others.
+Additional credits include Nightingale (for which he won the Critics’ Choice Award for Best Actor), A Most Violent Year, Lee Daniels’ The Butler and Middle of Nowhere, among others. others.

 Susan Rovner ’91 has served as Executive VP, Development, at Warner Bros.
 Television (WBTV) since March 2010.
 In March 2014, she was named Co-President of Warner Horizon Scripted Television.
 For the 2016–17 network television season, WBTV’s development team — under Rovner’s direction — scored scripted series orders for the drama series Time After Time for ABC, Training Day for CBS, Lethal Weapon for FOX, and Frequency and Riverdale for The CW, as well as the comedies Powerless and Trial & Error for NBC.
 Additionally, WBTV’s highly anticipated drama series Westworld set viewership records on HBO, and dramedy phenomenon Gilmore Girls: A Year in the Life premiered on Netflix.